slidevjs/slidev/docs/features/vscode-extension.md

 ### Installation

-You can install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=antfu.slidev).
+You can install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=antfu.slidev) or the [Open VSX Registry](https://open-vsx.org/extension/antfu/slidev).

 ### Usage